mozilla-rally/rally-web-platform/README.md

 To start storybook in development mode, run npm run storybook

-Test existing components by adding a "story" in src/stories/components, using the stories.svelte extension
+Test existing components by adding a "story" in `src/stories/components`, using the `stories.svelte` extension

 Please check [the Storybook documentation] https://storybook.js.org/docs/svelte/writing-stories/introduction for proper story definition